TestFlowLabs/pest-plugin-bridge/CONTRIBUTING.md

-# Contributing to Pest Plugin Bridge
+# Contributing to Pest Bridge Plugin

-Thank you for considering contributing to Pest Plugin Bridge!
+Thank you for considering contributing to Pest Bridge Plugin!
 This document outlines the process for contributing to this project.

 ## Development Setup